 2) Paid Courses

-If you would like more of the top tier resources we have, and want an in-depth and thorough course to develop your skills, you may be interested in our programs.
+If you would like more of the top tier resources we have and want an in-depth and thorough course to develop your skills, you may be interested in our programs.
 The programs we have involve weekly classes and mock exams in order to best prepare you.
-Our weekly classes are targeting for each section of the GAMSAT and are designed to exercise the high order thinking skills we require to score as highly as possible.
+Our weekly classes target each section of the GAMSAT and are designed to exercise the high order thinking skills we require to score as highly as possible.
 If you would like to get started, head over to our enrolment page.
-If you would like to have a chat with Student Services to see which program is right for you, please don’t hesitate to reach out.